-We will not review whether the suitability determination has been met based on events subsequent to the determination by the registrant, nor do we expect that there is only one best decision, recommendation or course of action: there could be several decisions or recommendations that the registrant has a reasonable basis for concluding are equally suitable and that puts the interests of the client first.
-Our review will be based on what a reasonable registrant would have done under the same circumstances.
+Registrants should make their suitability determinations based on the information reasonably available to them at the time.
+If we review a suitability determination, we will do so based on what a reasonable registrant with a similar business model would have done under the same circumstances.
+We will not review whether the suitability determination has been met based on events subsequent to the determination by the registrant, nor do we expect that there is only one best decision, recommendation or course of action: there could be several decisions or recommendations that the registrant has a reasonable basis for concluding are equally suitable and that puts the interest of the client first.